mark-watson/Racket-AI-book/manuscript/preface.md

 # Preface

+I have been using Lisp languages since the 1970s.
+In 1982 my company bought a Lisp Machine for my use.
+A Lisp Machine provided an "all batteries included" working environment, but now no one seriously uses Lisp Machines.
+In this book I try to lead you, dear reader, through a process of creating a "batteries included" working environment using Racket Scheme.

 The latest edition of this book is always available for purchase at [https://leanpub.com/racket-ai](https://leanpub.com/racket-ai).
-You can also download a free copy from my website [https://markwatson.com](https://markwatson.com).
-You are welcome to take free copies of all of my eBooks and to share them.
+You can also read free online at [https://leanpub.com/racket-ai/read](https://leanpub.com/racket-ai/read).
 I offer the purchase option for readers who wish to directly support my work.

 I have been developing commercial Artificial Intelligence (AI) tools and applications since the 1980s and I usually use the Lisp languages Common Lisp, Clojure, Racket Scheme, and Gambit Scheme.
 This book contains Racket code that I wrote for my own use and I am wrapping it in a book in the hopes that my code and this book will also be useful to you, dear reader.